kasunsjc/bicep-templates/examples/hub-spoke-vnet/README.md

 This template deploys:

-- One hub virtual network
+- One hub virtual network with:
+  - AzureFirewallSubnet - For Azure Firewall deployment
+  - GatewaySubnet - For VPN/ExpressRoute Gateway deployment
+  - Management subnet - For jumpboxes or management VMs
 - Two spoke virtual networks
 - Virtual network peerings between:
   - Hub to Spoke 1